UK regulations can feel less than straightforward if you’re not a fire safety professional.

 Despite the regulatory literature, as a fire safety company of many years’ standing, we know that there is often confusion around the exact requirements of UK fire alarm legislation.

-– How often should fire alarms be serviced? and
+- – How often should fire alarms be serviced?

 We answer these questions and more in our simple guide below.